t-kuester/backup/README.md

 _2016-2020, Tobias Küster_

 This is a very simple tool for creating backups.
-I made this primarilly for my personal use and still use it regularly.
+I made this primarily for my personal use and still use it regularly.
 At first it was just a simple script and a file with the directories I want to back up, but eventually it got a proper UI and some more convenience features, but it is still very basic.